Arm Debugger

 Save your changes.

-The options that you select in the editor are added in the launch.json file.
+The editor adds the options that you select to the launch.json file.

-To start a debug session, click Start debugging in the top right-hand corner of the Debug Configuration visual editor.
+To start a debug session, click the Start debugging button in the top right-hand corner of the Debug Configuration visual editor.

 The debug session starts.
 The debugger stops at the location that you specified in Run Control.